 The current landscape.

-The single-family rental/build-for-rent market is young, with approximately ten years of development under its belt.
+The single-family rental/built-for-rent market is young, with approximately ten years of development under its belt.
 This unprecedented demand continues to influence the design, construction, property management and investment into this type of housing.
 Rising rents, lower operating costs and newer technologies, which provide management efficiencies, has led to increased investor appeal.

 Institutional investors are increasingly entering this space.
 Due to the complexities of financing and managing the assets, there was little institutional presence 10 years ago. and that number is rising.
 Institutional investors are also discovering that built-for-rent housing is complimentary to conventional multifamily while providing diversification in product type.